This article provides information on arrests, arrest warrants and search warrants.

 What is a search warrant?

-A search warrant is a court order issued by a judge or magistrate that authorizes law enforcement to conduct a search on a person or location for evidence of a criminal offense and then to seize such items.
+A search warrant is a court order issued by a judge or magistrate that authorizes law enforcement officers to conduct a search on a person, vehicle or location for evidence of a criminal offense and then to seize such items.
 All jurisdictions with a rule of law and a right to privacy put constraints on the powers of police investigators, and typically require search warrants for searches within a criminal inquiry.

-Why are they important to Private Investigators
+Why are they important to Private Investigators?

-Private investigators are not involved in issuing or serving these types of legal documents.
+Private investigators are usually not involved in issuing or serving these types of legal documents.
 However, they may be hired to investigate whether proper procedures and techniques were followed in serving the papers to the appropriate parties.
 In this situation, detectives are hired either by an attorney or by a private party.